Bevy Systems

 }

-This can be very useful for reducing the number of paramters you need to pass your systems and to get around the 16 parameter limit due to the way Bevy uses macros to turn functions into system parameters.
+This can be very useful for reducing the number of parameters you need to pass your systems and to get around the 16 parameter limit due to the way Bevy uses macros to turn functions into system parameters.

 System state